Romance Writers of America: Awards

 The RWA holds an awards ceremony during the annual conference.

 Golden Medallion

 In 1982, the RWA presented its first award, the Golden Medallion, in four categories.
 The categories expanded to six in 1983, eight by 1989 and eventually twelve.

 Golden Heart

-For many years, the RWA also honored unpublished authors with a Golden Heart Award.
-The first round was judged by a panel of RWA members.
+For many years, the RWA has honored unpublished authors with a Golden Heart Award.
+After a break from 2020 to 2025, the Golden Heart contest resumed.
+The first round is judged by a panel of RWA members.
 One hundred manuscripts are chosen as finalists.
 The finalists' manuscripts are judged by acquiring editors from romance publishing houses.
 Generally, about 30% of Golden Heart finalists find their work accepted by print publishers.
 The award itself is a gold medallion in a heart shape.

 RITA

 In 1990 the Golden Medallion was replaced with the RITA Award.
 Named for the RWA's first president, Rita Clay Estrada, the award signifies excellence in one of 12 categories of romantic fiction.
 Authors and editors submit published works for consideration near the end of the year.
 A few months later, finalists are announced.
 The winners are presented with a statuette.

 Authors who have won at least three RITA Awards within a specific category of romance (e.g., Long Contemporary Romance, Romantic Suspense) is inducted into the RWA Hall of Fame.
 The first inductee was Nora Roberts.
 Other authors honored include Jo Beverley, Julia Quinn, Catherine Tinley and Jennifer Greene.